spack/spack/lib/spack/docs/getting_started.rst

-This automatically adds Spack to your ``PATH`` and allows the ``spack`` command to used to execute spack :ref:`commands <shell-support>` and :ref:`useful packaging commands <packaging-shell-support>`.
+This automatically adds Spack to your ``PATH`` and allows the ``spack`` command to be used to execute spack :ref:`commands <shell-support>` and :ref:`useful packaging commands <packaging-shell-support>`.

 If :ref:`environment-modules or dotkit <InstallEnvironmentModules>` is